-In the winter of 2016, Ms. Levis appeared at Lincoln Center with Steven Blier’s New York Festival of Song series and summered at the Lakes Area Music Festival as Hermia in A Midsummer Night’s Dream.
+In the winter of 2016 Ms. Levis appeared at Lincoln Center with Steven Blier’s New York Festival of Song series and summered at the Lakes Area Music Festival as Hermia in A Midsummer Night’s Dream.
 In the fall of 2015, she was awarded first prize in the San Diego District Met auditions and spent a full season with the Domingo-Colborn-Stein Young Artist Program at Los Angeles Opera.
-She further appeared as Cherubino in Le nozze di Figaro for Wolf Trap Opera and sang the role of Sesto in a concert version of Giulio Cesare in Egitto with Symphonie Atlantique in The Netherlands.
+She further appeared as Cherubino in Le nozze di Figaro for Wolf Trap Opera and sang the role of Sesto in a concert version of Giulio Cesare in Egitto with Symphonie Atlantique in the Netherlands.
 Named “Debut Artist of the Year” by the Joy in Singing Foundation, this exciting young artist was hailed by The New York Times for her “lithe-voiced” performance at the Morgan Library in “First Songs,” a showcase of world premieres with soprano Dawn Upshaw.
 The Boston Musical Intelligencer praised her “dramatic style” and “high level of technical ability” in Israel in Egypt with the Handel and Haydn Society at Symphony Hall.
+Additionally, she has appeared in concert with the American Symphony Orchestra, Flint Symphony, Cincinnati Symphony and the Utah Symphony.

-Ms. Levis enjoys singing in a variety of musical styles from Baroque to contemporary music, from opera to musical theater.
 Passionate about new music, Ms. Levis has worked closely with composers such as John Harbison, John Musto, Elena Langer, Tamzin Elliot, and Brian Suits.
 Favorite roles in opera or musical theater have included Rosina in Il barbiere di Siviglia, Dorabella in Così fan tutte, Cinderella in Into the Woods, Nancy in Albert Herring, Petra in A Little Night Music, Métella in La vie Parisienne, La Conversation in Charpentier’s Les plaisirs de Versailles, and the Fox in Janacek’s The Cunning Little Vixen.